 Eugene Opera has regularly conducted educational outreach programs that bring opera to students and classrooms throughout the surrounding Lane County area.
 Currently, it introduces high school students to opera through the Eugene Opera Academy.

-Beginning in 2015-16, Eugene Opera expanded its season from two to four operas, including two mainstage operas and two chamber operas.
-The chamber operas proved both popular and artistically successful, receiving high praise both in local reviews and in Opera News.
-The 2016-17 season continues the expanded format for our 40th anniversary celebration.
+In 2015-16, Eugene Opera began to program chamber operas, which proved both popular and artistically successful, receiving high praise both in local reviews and in Opera News.

 1977 — Carmen